 Avoiding time with family and friends

 Experiencing financial hardship

 Changing friend circles

 Loss of interest in activities

 Quick mood changes

 Missing essential obligations

 If opioid use is reduced or stopped, withdrawal symptoms can occur.
-Since the body is so used to opioids being provided, it stops producing its dopamine own.
-The sudden absence of opioids causes the brain to readjust, and this can cause discomfort.
+Since the body is so used to opioids being provided, it stops producing dopamine.
+The sudden absence of opioids causes the brain to readjust, which can cause discomfort.